agentshark007/HTG-PayaLabs-Game/README.md

 # Fate of the Gods

 ## Description

 Fate of the Gods is an open-source project currently in development.
 It is developed by PayaLabs, led by Andru Cupala.

+Fate of the Gods is a choose-your-own-adventure style game where the player takes on the role of a greek god and makes decisions that affect their fate and the fate of their followers.
+The game is designed to be replayable, with multiple paths and endings based on the player's choices.

-When you run the game, it opens a window and displays the main menu.
-From there, you can start a new game, load a saved game, or access the settings.
+When the game is run, a window is shown with a main menu.
+From there, the player can start a new game and make a series of decisions to decide the fate of the god they chose.

 ## Project Structure

 * `main.py` – Entry point for game.
 * `app.py` – Main game class.
 * `pgiud.py` – Graphics engine.
-* `remove_blank_lines.py` - Format assist program to clear blank lines.
 * `format.sh` - Formats the code for a commit.
 * `assets/` – Assets folder containing images, fonts, sounds, and other resources.
+* `data/` - Data folder containing saves and settings.
+Included in .gitignore, so it is not tracked by git.

 ## Usage